TiffanyChan614/React-Quizzical/README.md

 - Fetching data from an API
 - Handling state and side effects in React
 - Using context and compound components in React
+- Using custom hooks in React
+- Storing and Retrieving data with queries from firebase